 But some of the strollers were truly excellent, and we're excited to tell you all about them.
 Six strollers made it to the top of our list, showing very high quality, durability, ease of use, and comfort.
 Parents loved these strollers, and you don't need to take just our word for it - look online at the ratings and you'll see that these are consistently some of the best strollers on the market for under $200.
 While you're at it, we suggest considering the awesome Ethan & Emma Stroller Organizer caddy that attaches to any stroller's handlebars and provides convenient access to bottles, cell phone, diapers, wipes, snacks, and anything else you might want off your arm/back and onto the stroller!
 Only about $30, it's a great complement to these strollers!

 #3.
 Joovy Groove Ultralight Umbrella Stroller.
-Coming in at #3 on our list of best baby strollers, the Groove Ultralight is, surprise, the lighter weight version of the Groove by about 5 pounds, coming in around 13 pounds.
-A bit pricier than the Graco Breaze, it is about $170.
+Coming in at #3 on our list of best baby strollers, the Groove Ultralight is, surprise, the lighter weight version of the Groove, coming in around 14 pounds.
+To be fair, that's not really what we'd consider an ultralight umbrella stroller; the serious ultralight umbrellas (see our review of those here) are usually around 10 pounds.
+A bit pricier than the Graco Breaze, it is usually just under $200.
 But here's what makes the Joovy stand out: it has a huge adjustable canopy, a comfortable seat with 5-point harness, nearly unlimited recline positions, adjustable leg support, and lots of storage for both the parents and the kid!
-This is one of the lightest weight strollers on the market, and it comes with a convenient shoulder strap to carry it.
+This is one of the best built strollers on the market, and it comes with a convenient shoulder strap to carry it.
 It also stands on its own while folded, which is very rare - no more leaning it up against something and then having the wheels roll out from under it!
 Overall, it has some nice bells and whistles that make it worth every penny!
+We really loved testing this stroller, and would have put it up above the 3D Lite if not for the higher price.
+Downfalls?
+Well, we found it much easier to fold than to unfold, with the folding process being a bit cumbersome.
+Also, the wheels weren't quite as smooth gliding as the Graco or Summer options above.
 The stroller comes in a relatively limited range of colors, but the ones they have are pretty cute - like "blueberry" and "purpleness."
 Here is the Joovy Groove Ultralight Stroller: Joovy Groove Ultralight Umbrella Stroller, Multiple Colors

 #5.
 UPPAbaby G-Lite Stroller .
-Picking #5 and #6 were difficult because we were choosing between the Chicco Capri and UppaBaby G-Lite, which both have plenty of positive aspects.
+Picking #5 versus #6 was difficult because we were choosing between the Chicco Capri and UppaBaby G-Lite, which both have plenty of positive aspects.
 As it turns out the Chicco has a few more negative aspects so we've placed the UppaBaby G-Lite before it, but really it's a toss-up.
 The G-Lite, as the name suggests, is very lightweight.
 In fact, it's the lightest weight stroller on our list, coming in at under 9 pounds.
 Heck, my first baby was heavier than this stroller (ouch)!
-Because it's so light weight, it handles like a dream, hopping over curbs, steering with one hand, folding up and being put away, etc. You won't get tired pushing this stroller around all day, and it's super convenient to fold up and carry with the attached handle.
+Because it's so lightweight, it handles like a dream, hopping over curbs, steering with one hand, folding up and being put away, etc. You won't get tired pushing this stroller around all day, and it's super convenient to fold up and carry with the attached handle.
 It has a convenient and large storage net underneath, and seems very comfortable for the kid.
 But here are some cons.
 It has no recline, which means floppy-head syndrome during naps (if they get there), and parents report its wheels being a bit flimsy.
+The mesh back is nice for air circulation and staying cool on hot summer days, but it's also not very supportive for smaller kids.
 Also, while there's a great feature that allows the G-Lite to stand on its own, it gets in the way if you attempt to back the stroller up like when going up stairs backwards.
 Overall, this somewhat pricey (about $160-180 depending on colors) stroller has a lot of positives, but certainly more negatives than the Graco or Joovy models.
 Here is the UppaBaby G-Lite Stroller in multiple colors: UPPAbaby G-Lite Stroller, Multiple Colors

 #6.
 Chicco Capri Lightweight Stroller.
 The Chicco Capri and UppaBaby came in pretty close to one another in our rankings.
 Like the G-Lite, the Capri is relatively lightweight, coming in at 11 pounds, just 2 pounds heavier than the G-Lite.
 But, that's 2 pounds heavier and about $100 cheaper, so keep that in mind.
 This stroller has a lot of great aspects, including a convenient shoulder strap for carrying, comfortable seat with 5-point harness, some recline functionality, and a canopy.
 However, parents mention some big negatives.
 First, they note that the recline function is very limited, and the canopy doesn't extend far enough to block the sun at many angles other than directly above.
 Also, several parents report that walking behind the stroller can get awkward because if you're over 5'5" you'll find yourself constantly kicking the back wheels, which gets very annoying.
 Also, there are reports that the crotch strap is in an uncomfortable position and digs into kids' thighs.
 For a bit more money, we suggest going with the Graco Breaze.
 Here is the Chicco Capri stroller, in a few color options: Chicco Capri Lightweight Stroller, Multiple Colors